EUNIS Enterprise Architecture Special Interest Group

-The Higher Education Institutions have a need to describe their services in relation to procesess, application services and capabilities.
+The Higher Education Institutions need to describe their services in relation to processes, application services and capabilities.
 This approach specifically provides benefits for project initiatives that create or design service concepts and eases the description in a unified way of the produced service itself.

 Proficient EA actors within the HEI can provide practical examples to lower the entry for newcomers and minder the work burden associated with documenting the Service landscape.
 In return, it will give proof of concept and qualitatively improve the terminology used.

 • establish and maintain presence on EUNIS webpages (contacts, meetings and agendas)

 • establish co-creation portal (theoretical framework; metamodel)

 • define a Service Card structure (common service description model)

 • establish and maintain a Relation map (between Services and Actors; Processes and Application Services)

 EUNIS SIG activities such as workshops are at minimum held once each quarter as on-line meetings if not otherwise agreed.
 Main activities will take place in conjunction with annual EUNIS Congress or workshops that tie-in with the topic.
 Other meetings and small group activities will be scheduled when necessary.
 We encourage national chapters to display their meetings on SIG calendar.

 pre-Congress EA workshop on 4 June 2019